Wood Badge

 Participants attend five training days over two-weekend camping programs and a mid-course patrol meeting.
 Using what you’ve learned, you develop a “ticket” with a counselor and set goals to be completed over the 18 months following your course.
 Upon completing your ticket, you will receive the Wood Badge certificate, neckerchief, woggle, and beads at an appropriate public ceremony.

-You must be a registered adult with the Boy Scouts of America, have completed the training requirements for your position, and have a current Annual Health Medical Record parts A, B & C.
+You must be a registered adult with Scouting America, have completed the training requirements for your position, and have a current Annual Health Medical Record parts A, B & C.